 If you have to survive in the long term, chances are you aren’t going to be in the wild.
 You will be in some populated place.
 That crowbar will come in handy to open up locked doors, where you will then be able to raid for supplies and get shelter.
 A crowbar also makes a pretty damn good weapon…

-There are also cool mini EDC crow bars you can get.
+There are also cool mini EDC crow bars (Amazon link) you can get.
 This way, you’ll always be prepared!

 Are you prepping for long-term survival in the wilderness?
 Let us know your insights!